tanben/policy-checker/README.md

 # Policy Checker

-Policy checker is a CLI for evaluating permissions and detecting overlaps in your LaunchDarkly custom role policy.
+Policy checker is a CLI for evaluating permissions and detecting overlaps in your LaunchDarkly permission policy.

 ![](./img/overview.jpg)